microsoft/dcp/doc/Extensions-protocol.md

 > Replacing the API server is an advanced scenario that is not currently supported.

 The extension protocol is a set of conventions for invoking extension programs.
-The protocol includes commands, command parameters, expected response schemas, ways to request extenion shutdown, and conventions for exit codes.
+The protocol includes commands, command parameters, expected response schemas, ways to request extension shutdown, and conventions for exit codes.

 ## Installation